firebase/genkit/docs/monitoring.md

 # Monitoring

-Genkit framework is fully instrumented with OpenTelemetry tracing, metrics and logging.
+Genkit is fully instrumented with OpenTelemetry tracing, metrics and logging.

 Genkit provides out-of-the-box integration with Google Cloud Tracing, Logging and Monitoring.
-To enable exporting your traces, logs and metrics to Google Cloud Tracing, Logging and Monitoring, add the `gcp` plugin to your configuration.
+To enable exporting to
+Google Cloud Tracing, Logging and Monitoring, add the `gcp` plugin to your configuration.